OscarSavolainenDR/Blog-stuff/README.md

 # VR-Hypothesis
-Basic summary: some code to calculate how likely we are to be in a Virtual Reality, just for fun.
+Basic summary: some code to calculate how likely we are to be in a Virtual Reality, just for fun, not supposed to be taken all that seriously.

 This is the code from my blog post on the Virtual Reality Hypothesis: https://oscarsavolainen.wordpress.com/2020/07/07/the-virtual-reality-hypothesis/